akalongman/geo-words/README.md

 Crawler is written on PHP uses MySQL as a database and source placed under `src` folder.

-Before running the script should be configured database and imported file `data/structure.sql`.
+Before running the script should be configured database and imported file `structure.sql`.

 After that rename file `.env.example` to `.env` and specify database credentials.